Hardel-DW/NeoEnchant/data/feedback_for_mojang.md

 - The post effect module for Data Driven enchantments, specifically the `min_amplifier` and `max_amplifier` property, is not being applied.
 This issue was observed with the "Bane of Arthropods" enchantment and also custom enchantments.
 [Jira](https://bugs.mojang.com/browse/MC-271641)

 ### Suggestions :
-I have some rather important suggestions, which are quite different from the section above, which are eventual omissions.
+I have some other suggestions, which are quite different from the section above, which are eventual omissions.
-I'm simply giving the idea to Mojang, implementing them would give a lot of functionality for content creation.
+I'm simply giving the idea to Mojang.

 - In the effects `minecraft:explode`, The possibility of modifying the proboability of dropping blocks after destruction and a boolean to deactivate whether items currently on the ground disappear during an explosion.